Fountains in the United Kingdom: English country house fountains

 Fountains became a decorative feature of the English country house as early as the end of the 17th century.
 These baroque fountains were influenced by the fountains of the Italian Renaissance garden and the Garden à la française, particularly the fountains of Versailles.
 Chatsworth House in Derbyshire featured a cascade and fountains (1696-1703) in the style of French baroque gardens.
 It had a seahorse fountain and a willow tree fountain, which sprayed water on unsuspecting visitors.

-In 1843 the Duke of Devonshire, the owner of Chatworth House, learned that the Tsar Nicholas of Russia was planning to visit his home.
+In 1843 William Cavendish, 6th Duke of Devonshire, the owner of Chatworth House, learned that Tsar Nicholas I of Russia was planning to visit his home.
 To mark the occasion, the Duke commissioned his gardener Joseph Paxton to construct the world's highest fountain on his estate.
 Paxton built an eight-acre lake as a reservoir for the fountain, 350 feet above the level of the fountain, to provide water pressure.
 The Emperor Fountain was finished in just six months, and could jet water 296 feet high.
 Unfortunately the Tsar never came to see fountain, but it still functions today.

 In the nineteenth century, the development of steam engines allowed the construction of more dramatic fountains.
 In the middle of the century the Earl of Stamford built the Great Fountain, Enville, which jetted water 150 feet above the surface of a lake on his estate.
 He used two steam engines to pump water to a reservoir at the top of the hill above his estate.
 The fountain could spout water for several minutes, until the reservoir was empty.